By: William Brown, scientist at the Resonance Science Foundation

 Proteins and DNA/RNA are the main macromolecules in any living organism that are crucial for control and execution of majority biological processes within any living organism.
 Proteins are the main work forces, while DNA keeps all information about any biological organism and transfers this information through RNA to proteins.
 The Resonant Recognition Model (RRM) represents whole new view to biomolecular interactions, in particular protein–protein and protein–DNA interactions [3,4]

 The importance of this field-like communication, interactivity, and organization of molecules within the cellular system is extended in the profound work of Professor Dirk K.F.
-Meijer (et alia), who describes Quantum Consciousness being guided by Hydrodynamic Mechanisms from a Superfluid Quantum Space.
+Meijer (et alia), who describes Quantum Consciousness being guided by Hydrodynamic Mechanisms from a Superfluid Quantum Space .
+His chapter in the book Rhythmic Oscillations in Proteins to Human Cognition can be accessed online in 3 parts here , here , and here .
 Professor Meijer’s research is highly synergistic with that of the Resonance Science Foundation, and indeed in the book he cites our papers, such as the Unified Spacememory Network, which describes mechanisms of consciousness being expressed within the biological system via coupling with the quantum vacuum .
 We have discussed Professor Meijer’s important work in some of our previous RSF articles such as: A New Study Examines How Consciousness in the Universe is Scale Invariant and Implies an Event Horizon of the Human Brain (Brown, 2017).

 As Professor Meijer describes: